Short-term loans are, for many Brits, a preferred solution for any temporary financial problems they face.

 - Do not make unnecessary loan applications.
 Only ever take out a short-term loan if you really need to and if you can be 100% certain you will be able to pay it back on time.

 - Be careful about who you apply to.
-If your credit score is bad, do not take the risk of applying to a lender that is likely to reject you.
+If your credit score is poor, do not take the risk of applying to a lender that is likely to reject you.
 Many providers offer loans specifically designed to help you build up your credit rating.

 - Use a broker service like Moneypod to help match you with a loan provider that is likely to accept you.
 Brokers can make multiple loan applications for their clients while leaving only one footprint on your credit history – this is something consumers approaching lots of different lenders can’t do.
 (More on this below)